 message: "The showDialog function can also be used to create an input box.
 One of the buttons must have the inputResult option set in order to recieve the result text from the input.",

-icon: "beer-outline",
+icon: "ic_fluent_drink_beer_20_regular",

 iconColor: "#FFA000",